empiricaly/docsv2/faq/faq.md

 # Managing Players and Games

+{% hint style="danger" %}
+We are currently updating documentation for Empirica v2.
+Some information on this page is incorrect.
+{% endhint %}

 ### When are players playing synchronously and asynchronously?
 Can I modify this?

 Players are **asynchronous during the Intro Steps** (i.e., they can finish each part at their own pace).
 At the **lobby**, players have to wait for each other to finish the Intro Steps.
 Then players are **synchronous during the Game** (i.e., they must all finish a Stage before they can move on to the next Stage or Round).
 Finally, once all the players have finished the Game, they are **asynchronous again during the Exit Steps**.